forter/boten/README.md

         yield post_content.find('img')['src']

 ```
-now, if someone will type `/fun make_me_laugh` (or even `/fun mak` cuase boten trying to check for method starting with mak) he will send funny post from [devopsreactions](http://devopsreactions.tumblr.com/)
+now, if someone will type `/fun make_me_laugh` (or even `/fun mak` as boten matches prefix) he will send funny post from [devopsreactions](http://devopsreactions.tumblr.com/)

 ### Parsing args - Mandatory args
-Just create new function and ask for args, Boten will enforce the user for them.
+Create a new function and ask for args, Boten will validate the user input for you.
 ```python
     def command_ping(self, user_name):
         yield "pong {}".format(user_name)